molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 # GPU-Accelerated Monte Carlo Simulations for VaR (Value at Risk)

 ## OVERVIEW
 This project implements a **GPU-accelerated Monte Carlo simulation** to estimate **Value at Risk (VaR)**, a critical metric in financial risk management.
-By leveraging **CUDA** and **Thrust**, the implementation demonstrates significant performance improvements over traditional CPU-based methods, particularly for large-scale simulations.
+By leveraging **GPU** and **CUDA**, the implementation demonstrates significant performance improvements over traditional CPU-based methods, particularly for large-scale simulations.

 The project includes:
 - A Monte Carlo simulation framework for financial risk estimation.
 - Optimized GPU implementation for massive parallelism.
-- Direct computation of VaR on the GPU using efficient sorting and percentile calculation.
+- Random number number generation, sorting, calculation on the GPU.
 - Performance benchmarking between CPU and GPU implementations.

 ## FEATURES